-Surveys, being part of the primary research, provide you with first-hand data gathered from your chosen source.
+As part of the primary research, surveys provide you with first-hand data gathered from your chosen source.
 This type of market research is the most applicable as you can narrow down your audience and focus on investigating the features that interest you the most 🔎.

 Why do you need market research?

 First and foremost, by using market research, you will be able to make key decisions based on actual data.
 Research beats assumptions and guesses.

 Secondly, to thoroughly investigate the viability of your product and get a better idea of the current market trends.

 Collecting first-hand data will help you: